branBeckett/branBeckett/README.md

 Based in Berlin.
 Currently learning data engineering in python, and deep learning with PyTorch through [fast.ai](https://www.fast.ai)

-Feel free to reach out to me by email or on Twitter.
+Want to collaborate on a project?
+In Berlin and want to grab some :coffee:?
+Feel free to reach out to me anytime.**

 <!--
 **branBeckett/branBeckett** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.